Sorry, abstract submission has now closed.

 - Methods: : Briefly describe the study design, patients or subjects, procedures, and measurements.

 - Results: A summary of the results should be provided with relevant data.

 - Conclusion: The abstract should close with a brief statement of conclusion.

 - Reference(s): If included, cite number in text using square brackets .
 In reference list, note first author only followed by 'et al' where necessary, then journal name, volume, page range and year of publication.
 Do not include the article title (e.g., Vincent JL et al. ISICEM News 35:1-5, 2015)

 - Table/Figure: A maximum of 1 table OR 1 figure can be included to illustrate the results.
 All tables/figures must be cited in the text.
-Tables can have a maximum of 5 columns and 8 rows.
+Tables can have a maximum of 5 columns and 8 rows (with a maximum of 50 characters incl spaces per cell).
 Figures should be approximately 8 cm wide at 300 dpi (630 to 945 pixels wide) and can be submitted in any of the following formats: jpg, gif, bmp.
 Figures should be created or exported from their native software at the correct size and resolution.